lando/docs/contrib/coder.md

 ### Plugin Loading

-Lando will search any path listed in `lando.config.pluginDirs` and automatically load in any plugins that it finds.
-By default, these directories are the Lando source directory and `~/.lando/plugins` but note that these paths are configurable via the Lando [global config](./../config/config.md).
+Lando will search any directory listed in `lando.config.pluginDirs` and automatically load any plugins that it finds in those directories.
+By default, the directories include the Lando source directory and the `~/.lando/plugins` directory.
+Note that these directories are configurable via Lando [global config](./../config/config.md).

 In order for Lando to successfully identify and automatically load your plugin, you need to have a directory named after your plugin, e.g. `my-plugin`, in one of the directories mentioned above and your plugin needs to include an `index.js` at the root level.